komodorio/docs/docs/Learn/Static-Prevention.md

 ## Introduction

-Otherwise then helping you troubleshoot incidents over kubernetes, Komodor wants to help you prevent those incidents from happening in the first place.
+Otherwise then helping you troubleshoot incidents over Kubernetes, Komodor wants to help you prevent those incidents from happening in the first place.

 ### How it works?

-Each time your workload got rolled out and something got changed in the workload yaml, we run some checks statically on your yaml.
-Those checks are supposed to help you improve your yaml reliability and efficiency.
+Each time your workload got rolled out and something got changed in the workload YAML, we run some checks statically on your yaml.
+Those checks are supposed to help you improve your YAML reliability and efficiency.

 Checks results are presented under `Best practices` block within every service.